Flank/flank-dashboard/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md

 - Easy to implement.

 Cons:
-- With an increase in the number of builds, the number of writes/reads to/from the database grows that triggers heavy load/price implications.
+- With an increase in the number of builds, the number of reads from the database grows respectively.
+It leads to heavy load/price implications.
-- Increase time for calculating the aggregation metric.
+- Increases the time of calculating the aggregation metric.

 ### Aggregating data using the Cloud Functions